-If you plan to visit and use the Library’s resources, it is important that you familiarize yourself with the Library’s policies.
+If you plan to visit and use the PCC Library’s resources, it is important that you familiarize yourself with our policies.

 - Keep your voice down.

-- Turn your cell phones to vibrate and take calls in the patio areas.
+- Turn your cell phones to vibrate and take calls outside.

 - Use headphones when listening to electronic devices.

-- The 3rd floor is a designated quiet space.
+- The upper level is a designated quiet space.
 Please do collaborative or group work in a group study room.

 - Return your materials on time so that others may use them.